bitcraze/crazyflie-firmware/docs/functional-areas/lighthouse_overview.md

 * Position/gemometry handling will be improved in the future.
 * Since the deck only has horizontal sensors, the angle at which the base-stations are seen cannot be too shallow.
 This means that you should fly at least 40cm bellow the base-stations and that the base-stations should be placed above the flight space.
 This is a hardware limitation of the current deck.
 * The Crazyflie currently only supports Vive base station V1.
 Base station V1 are limited to two base-station per system.
 Base-station V2 does not have this limitation and so allows to cover much larger space.
 Support for the base station V2 is currently being worked-on and should be available in a future firmware update.

+### Experimental base station V2 support

+There is limited and experimenatal support for V2 base stations.

+* 1 and 2 base stations are supported
+* The base stations must be configured to use channel 1 and 2
+* Calibration data is not read from the base stations and there might be fairly large errors in the angle calculations.
+For this reason it is likely that the crossing beam positioning method will work better than the default sweep method when using 2 base stations.
+Change by setting the ```lighthouse.method``` parameter to ```0```.